Best Travel Insurance for Mexico

 $248

-Note: Pricing based on 30-year-old California resident traveling to Mexico for seven days, departing October 1.
+*Pricing based on a 30-year-old California resident traveling to Mexico for seven days, departing October 1.
 This date falls within peak Mexico travel season but after Labor Day rate increases.

 Premiums increase with trip cost because trip cancellation coverage rises proportionally.
-We found that plans with flat pricing like World Nomads Standard maintain the same rate regardless of trip value, offering better value for expensive Mexico vacations.
+Plans with flat pricing, like World Nomads Standard, keep the same rate regardless of trip cost — a better deal for expensive vacations.

 Mexico-Specific Coverage Considerations

-Mexico's geography and healthcare infrastructure create unique insurance needs that differ from other international destinations.
+Mexico's geography and health care infrastructure create insurance needs that don't match other international destinations.

 hospital icon

-Mexico's shared border significantly reduces evacuation costs.
-Ground ambulance transport to border cities like San Diego or El Paso costs $5,000 to $15,000, while air evacuations from southern regions like Chiapas or Oaxaca run $25,000 to $40,000.
-Compare this to Asia, Africa, or Australia where air transport routinely exceeds $50,000.
+Mexico's shared border with the United States cuts evacuation costs considerably.
+Ground ambulance transport to border cities like San Diego or El Paso runs $5,000 to $15,000, while air evacuations from southern regions like Chiapas or Oaxaca cost $25,000 to $40,000.
+Air transport from Asia, Africa or Australia routinely exceeds $50,000 by comparison.

 Medical_Care icon

 Tourist corridors like Cancun, Puerto Vallarta and Cabo San Lucas offer modern hospitals with English-speaking staff comparable to U.S. facilities.
-Remote regions including Chiapas, Oaxaca and Baja's interior require higher evacuation limits ($250,000-plus) since treatment may necessitate transport to major cities or across the US border.
+Remote regions including Chiapas, Oaxaca and Baja's interior require higher evacuation limits ($250,000+) since treatment may need transport to major cities or across the U.S. border.

 hurricaneProtection icon